aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

   // date variable
   date_var = asDate("2002-10-01");

 The :func:`asDate` procedure automatically recognizes dates in the format ``"YYYY-MM-DD HH:MM:SS"``.
-However, if the date is in a different format, a ``fmt`` string can be used:
+However, if the date is in a different format, a format string can be used:

 ::